SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 To account for the principal reduction in the mortgage, which is also a form of savings, I used an average rate of 65% principal, 35% interest, which is representative of what will happen over the entire lifetime of a 30-year 3% loan.
 This results in booking $52,619 of savings.

 There's also the matter of the car payment.
-This is definitely a form of savings, since they're paying off a loan (presumably at a very low interest rate, since these are easy to come by for well-off buyers), but since there's no line item here for car depreciation, I think this just cancels itself out.
+This is definitely a form of savings, since they're paying off a loan.
+At the end of the loan, they'll still have the car, but the loan payment will stop.
+The car still has value, increasing their net worth.
+However, the car is also depreciating, so I'll err on the side of caution here and assume that the car is depreciating at the unrealistic rate of being worth $0 at the end of the loan.

-I also had to normalize the top half of the chart to account for some hand-wavey math around tax credits that isn't really explained.
+I also had to normalize the income portion of the chart to account for some hand-wavey math around tax credits that isn't really explained.
 The fixed version looks like this:

 ||Spent/(Earned)|Saved|
 |-------|------:|--------:|